Piyushchopde/Interview-Q-A-For-devops/Kubernetes/kubernetes_interview_questions.md

                AND sends commands to etcd.
-             On the master node, the file that has these configs is at : /etc/kubernetes/manifests/etcd.yaml That file in turn , points to the 2 cert files and 1 key file.
+             On the master node, the file that has these configs is at : /etc/kubernetes/manifests/etcd.yaml That file in turn , points to the 2 cert files and 1 key file. or
+             with the help of 2 certificate and 1 key we can communicate with etcd cluster

 ## .